Nuku Hiva Island Travel Tips

 What To Buy In Nuku Hiva

 While Papeete is the place to buy black pearls, the Marquesas Islands are the place to buy authentic arts and crafts.
 Marquesans are considered to be among the best wood and stone carvers in the South Pacific.
-Highlights include tiki statues fashioned from wood or volcanic rock (~3000-10,000F), wooden bowls (~5000-10,000F), sandalwood ornaments (~5000+F), bracelets, bone carved weapons and plenty more.
+Prices in Nuku Hiva are very reasonable compared to other places.
+Highlights include tiki statues fashioned from wood or volcanic rock (~3000-10,000F), wooden bowls (~5000-10,000F), sandalwood ornaments (~5000+F), bracelets, bone-carved weapons, and plenty more.
 Tapa can also be found, but it is super expensive.
 The best place to buy tapa is in Samoa.

-Check out the artisan center (fare artisanal), right behind the tourist office and next to the market.
-Open daily except Sunday, prices are far better than its counterpart in Hiva Oa.
-Bring plenty of cash and don’t worry about customs.
-I had no issues with bringing wood, dried vanilla and monoi oils through Australian, New Zealand and Canadian customs.
+There are two craft centers on the island, one in Tapivai and the main one in Taioha’e, right behind the tourist office and next to the market.
+It’s open daily except Sunday, with prices far better than its counterpart in Hiva Oa.
+Bring plenty of cash and don’t worry about customs (they might be accepting credit cards by now).
+I had no issues with bringing wood, dried vanilla, and monoi oils through Australian, New Zealand, and Canadian customs.
+In the adjacent market, you can also pick up local goods such as honey.